Masters of Education

 - Licensure students take a seven credit practicum across three semesters and SEI endorsement for school leaders for a total program of study of 30 credits.
 As part of this program, each student completes a 500-hour substantive practicum across 3 semesters, and prepares a portfolio aligned with the state leadership indicators.

-- To be licensed in this area, the student must possess Advanced Provisional License as a teacher in Massachusetts or in a state with which Massachusetts has a reciprocal agreement, and have taught for at least three years by the time they apply for licensure.
+- To be licensed in this area, the student must possess an Initial License as a teacher in Massachusetts or in a state with which Massachusetts has a reciprocal agreement, and have taught for at least three years by the time they apply for licensure.

 - All students seeking licensure in Massachusetts must pass the Massachusetts Test for Education Licensure.
 The University will advise unlicensed private school teachers who are seeking state licensure in administration of this requirement.